 Senior and Middle School

-The Whitehouse is a beautiful heritage building where the junior school classes, library, offices, staff room, music room and junior IT room are located.
-WBS as it majestically stands today had its humble beginnings from this cottage that Ms Oliphant, our Founder bought and converted into a preparatory school.
+The White House is a beautiful heritage building where the Junior School classes, library, offices, staff room, music room and junior IT room are located.
+Welham Boys' School as it majestically stands today had its humble beginnings from this cottage that Ms Oliphant, our Founder bought and converted into a preparatory school.

 Welham Boys’ School has four Senior Houses viz.
 Cauvery A, Ganga A, Jamuna A and Krishna A, four Middle School Houses viz.
 Cauvery B, Ganga B, Jamuna B and Krishna B, and three Junior School Houses viz.
 Narmada, Rispana and Oliphant.

 - Triveni is home for the Cauvery House and faces the Main Field.

 - Shikhar, the newest of the hostel blocks, consists of two parts, each accommodating the students of Ganga and Jamuna Houses.
 This block is situated between the Activity Centre and the Squash Courts.

 - Krishna is one of the four Senior Houses and is situated in the north western corner of the estate, behind Bethany and the kitchen block, whereas Krishna B is located beside the Hospital and the Barber Shop.

 - The Rispana and Narmada Houses are on the eastern side of the Main Field and the Oliphant House is adjacent to the White House.